What to Expect After You Apply

 - Change your financial aid application status

-- Self-report your test scores
+- If submitting scores, self-report your test scores

 - Change your application round (Restrictive Early Action to Regular Decision)